c-vial/MobileBudgetApp/README.md

 - Java
 - XML

-## Installation
+## Project Setup

-1. Download or clone the project.
+1. Download the project files.
 2. Open the project in Android Studio.
-3. Allow Gradle to sync.
+3. Allow Gradle to complete synchronization.
-4. Run the application on an Android emulator or Android device.
+4. Build and run the application using an Android emulator or physical Android device.

 ## Usage